Cahokia Conference

-The Cahokia Conference is a high school athletic and competitive activity organization which currently consists of 12 schools in southwestern Illinois, near St. Louis.
-All of the schools are located in St. Clair, Randolph, Monroe, Clinton, and Marion counties.
+The Cahokia Conference is a high school athletic and competitive activity organization which currently consists of 18 schools in southwestern Illinois.
+All of the schools are located in Clinton, Madison, Marion, Monroe, Randolph, St. Clair, and Washington counties.
 The conference began in 1928.

 List of member schools

 Dupo is a member of the Cahokia Conference in all sports except football, where it competes in the Prairie State Conference starting with the 2017 season.
 Carlyle will also not be a member for football starting in 2020 due to moving from 11-man football to 8-man football.

 Two schools, Valmeyer and Steeleville, were added for the 2006–07 season.
 The addition split the conference into two divisions, the Mississippi and the Kaskaskia.
 Salem was admitted to the conference in 2017, joining the Mississippi Division.